junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 ### **250.5【Gabe/Loki】wear your face**（R级）

-title potential: 《The faces we wear》(reuse), 《In the mirror》
+title potential: 《The faces we wear》(reuse), 《In the mirror》《Wear Your Face》

 Gabe/Loki has had a thing going on between them back when Gabe saves Loki (hang out a bit, very similar, same vibe, get together, kiss/sex/etc.), then asks for Loki's help.
 Letting Gabe wear Loki's face is Loki's kink (≈ego, Loki gives Gabe half his own real body) which Gabe also enjoys, initially start as more sensational/sexual, but gradually find more common ground and gets to romantic but neither recognize it